-Providing Visits and Services to Visitors

-This instruction applies to :- Reference :

-Prisons PSI 16/2011

-Issue date Effective Date Expiry Date

-28 April 2016 (2 nd Revision) 1 April 2011 N/A

-Issued on the authority of NOMS Agency Board

-For action by NOMS HQ Public Sector Prisons Contracted Prisons National Probation Service (NPS) Community Rehabilitation Companies (CRCs) NOMS Immigration Removal Centres (IRCs) Other Providers of Probation and Community Services Governors Heads of Groups NOMS Rehabilitation Contract Services Team If this box is marked, then in this document the term Governor also applies to Directors of Contracted Prisons

-Instruction type Delete as appropriate - service specification support

-For information Provide a summary of the policy aim and the reason for its development / revision Update - April 2016 - Amendments have been made to paragraph 3.9 and to Annex G (section entitled 'What happens during a visit?') to clarify that prisoners should be permitted to stand at the beginning and end of visits to embrace visitors.
-This is unless the prisoner is on closed visits or subject to other restrictions.
-The contact details for the Visits Booking and Conduct Visits Specifications and the PSI details relating to Foreign National Prisoners at paragraph 7.11 have been amended.
-No other parts of the PSI have been updated.
-Update 02 June 2014 - Hyperlinks to KIDS VIP "Children Visiting"
+Providing Visits and Services to Visitors This instruction applies to :- Reference: Prisons PSI 16/2011 Issue date Effective Date Expiry Date 31 January 2019 (3rd Revision) 1 April 2011 N/A Issued on the authority of NOMS Agency Board For action by NOMS HQ Public Sector Prisons Contracted Prisons National Probation Service (NPS) Community Rehabilitation Companies (CRCs) NOMS Immigration Removal Centres (IRCs) Other Providers of Probation and Community Services Governors Heads of Groups NOMS Rehabilitation Contract Services Team If this box is marked, then in this document the term Governor also applies to Directors of Contracted Prisons Instruction type Delete as appropriate - : service specification support For information Provide a summary of the policy aim and the reason for its development / revision the publication of Streng which sets out the policy Contact details have also Ministry of Justice (MoJ) Policy Enquires function 3.9 and to Annex G (sec clarify that prisoners sho and end of visits to embi- closed visits or subject to The contact details for Specifications and the Prisoners at paragraph 7 No other parts of the PS or the Visits Booking and Conduct Visits PSI details relating to Foreign National 7.11 have been amended.
+I have been updated.
+Update 02 June 2014 - Hyperlinks to KIDS VIP "Children Visiting

-- 2011) have been replaced on in paragraphs

-Contact Equality Rights and Dec ation@noms.gsi.gov.uk

-Chris Holmes Rehabilit •

-0300 047 5338

-Associated Conduct Visits Specification

-documents Visits Booking Specification

-Services for Visitors Specification
+Prison Good Practice" (2011) have been replaced on in paragraphs 3.20; 4.12 and 8.1 Contact Deregulation and Operational Policy Team operational_policy1@justice.gov.uk Associated documents Conduct Visits Specification Visits Booking Specification Services for Visitors Specification PSI 15/2011 - Management of Security at Visits PSI 37/2010 - Prisoners' Access to the Media PSI 52/2011 - Immigration, Repatriation and Removal Services PSI 38/2010 Activities in Prisons Strengthening Prisoners Family Ties Policy Framework

+Replaces the following document which is hereby cancelled :-

+PSO 4410 - Prisoner Communications - Visits

-PSI 15/2011 - Management of Security at Visits
+PSI 41/2007 - Legal Visits Good Practice Guidance

-PSI 37/2010 - Prisoners' Access to the Media

-PSI 52/2011 - Immigration, Repatriation and Removal Services

-PSO 4405 Assisted Prison Visits Scheme

-PSI 38/2010 Activities in Prisons

-Replaces the following document which is hereby cancelled:PSO 4410 - Prisoner Communications - Visits PSI 41/2007 - Legal Visits Good Practice Guidance Audit/monitoring: Those responsible for contract management will monitor compliance with the mandatory actions set out in this PSI.
+Audit/monitoring: Those responsible for contract management will monitor compliance with the mandatory actions set out in this PSI.